 I am going to tell you everything I did from the beginning all the way through making my passion a business.
+You can check out some of my photography on my photography Facebook page here.
 I didn’t have all the technical knowledge at first, I remember googling what aperture meant and what bokeh was.
 The first thing I did was get a starter DSLR.
 I started off with a Canon Rebel because everyone said it was the perfect starter DSLR.
 I learned to shoot in manual mode on this camera by watching YouTube videos.
 I practiced on my kids and I loved it.
 I think it was about a week later that I started a website for it, along with a Facebook page so that I could show my family and friends what I had been up to.
-Shortly after starting a Facebook page, I started offerring my friends and family “portfolio-building mini-sessions”, now I don’t know if these are an actual thing but basically I started advertising these sessions to my friends and family as a way for me to start building my portfolio.
+Shortly after starting a Facebook page, I started offering my friends and family “portfolio-building mini-sessions”, now I don’t know if these are an actual thing but basically I started advertising these sessions to my friends and family as a way for me to start building my portfolio.
 Basically, it was – pay me very cheap to take photos of you and your family.
 Once I had a few family/friend sessions under my belt word of mouth spread and soon I was photographing friends of friends.

 Don’t Wait to Start

-Most people starting off might tell you to wait to start a website until you have been practicing for years, I am here to tell you that waiting is just a waste of time!
+Most people starting off might tell you to wait to start a website until you have been practicing for years, I am here to tell you that waiting to start a website is just a waste of time!
 Plus, it’s fun to see the progress that you are making.
 Waiting to start will only delay the time that you will start bringing in income from your photography.
-The best website to start off with is a WordPress website.
-This gives you the option to either start off at a slower pace and start with a photography blog where you post your photos to simply share your passions with the world.
-Then, once you are ready, it’s the easiest way for you to transition from a photography blog where you were simply sharing your photography journey to a money making website later down the road.
-Read this post to setup a WordPress website.
+The best website to start off with is a WordPress website/blog.
+This gives you the option to either start off at a slower pace and start with a photography blog where you post your photos to simply share your passions with the world. or start advertising and making money right away.
+If you start off as just a photography blog where you share your journey, having a WordPress photography blog is the easiest way for you to transition to a money making website later down the road.
+Read this post to set up a WordPress website.